google/git-appraise/README.md

 track them start with the prefix "refs/notes/devtools".
 This helps make it clear that these are meant to be read and written by automated tools.

+When a field named "v" appears in one of these notes, it is used to denote the version of the metadata format being used.
+If that field is missing, then it defaults to the value 0, which corresponds to this initial verison of the formats.

 ### Code Review Requests

 Code review requests are stored in the "refs/notes/devtools/reviews" ref, and